Janak-Nirmal/FamilySearchCocoa/README.md

 	person.deathPlace	= @"Pasco, Franklin, Washington, United States";
 	[person save];

-	// reserve the person, claiming you want to to their ordinances [FSOrdinance reserveOrdinancesForPeople:@[person] inventory:FSOrdinanceInventoryTypePersonal];
+	// reserve the person, claiming you want to do their ordinances [FSOrdinance reserveOrdinancesForPeople:@[person] inventory:FSOrdinanceInventoryTypePersonal];

 	// generate a family ordinace request and return the URL to it.